 Reading can be stressful for children who are struggling with it, and reading to a silent furry partner can help.
 It’s also just plain fun!
-Sign up for a 15 minute reading slot with one of our two licensed therapy dogs, Theo and Kolbe!
+Sign up for a 15 minute reading slot with one of our licensed therapy dogs: Theo, Oliver, Lilly, and Charlie!
 Parent/guardian must sign a permission form for their child to participate.

 Paws and Read Dogs: